RobertGiff/system-setup/README.md

-# Welcome to my vim plugin repository!
+# Welcome to my system setup repository!

-This repository is used to quickly pull my vim plugins onto new machines as well as set up my bash shell.
+This repository is used to quickly pull my system applicaitons and preferences onto new machines.

 ## Installation:
-*NOTE*: You will probably want to move the old ~/.vim directory if it already exists to ~/.vim-old if you have a .vim directory.

 Simply clone this repo in your ~/ directory and run ./install.sh.

 Feel free to remove this repo after installation.